alkgrove/initmaker/README.md

 This is a simplified driver set for the ATSAMD5x processor and SystemInit creator scripts for the Microchip (Atmel) ATSAMD5x chips.
 This is intended for developers of the Microchip ATSAMD5x processor programming in C using arm-none-eabi-gcc.
 For more information, see www.alkgrove.com.
 It needs a bash shell environment and Gnu awk.
 ## Updates
-Added an option (-s) to build a summary file of the system init.
+Added initialization for QSPI, RTC.
+Added tags (#define macros) for SERCOM, DMAC and TC/TCC Added an option (-s) to build a summary file of the system init.
 This generates <cfg>.txt.
 Fixed the I2CM recovery of bad bus faults.
 Various bug fixes.